Why doesn't my epoxy harden?

 2. Incorrect mixing ratio

-The correct ratio between the two components is crucial for the curing process.
-The easiest resin available is the Epoxy casting resin 1:1 , this epoxy is mixed 1 to 1 gram.
+The correct ratio of the two components is crucial for the curing process.
+The easiest resin available is the epoxy casting resin 1:1 mix.
+As the name suggests, you mix this epoxy 1 to 1 gram.
 Most types of epoxy are mixed 1:6 or 1:5.
 If the ratio is not correct, the epoxy will not cure.
 Always mix the components accurately by weight or volume according to the mixing ratio stated on the packaging of the product.
 Never add more hardener to influence the curing time.
 The epoxy will then not cure properly.
 If epoxy is mixed correctly, it will almost always cure.

 3. You used too much pigment